mcgarrah/git_timesheet_python/README.md

 git clone https://github.com/yourusername/timesheets.git
 cd timesheets

-# Install dependencies
+# Install the package in development mode
-pip install -r requirements.txt
+pip install -e .

-# Make the script executable
-chmod +x generate_timesheet.py

 # Optional: Create a configuration file
-cp timesheet.ini.example ~/.timesheetrc
+ggts --init
-# Edit the configuration file with your preferences
+# Or manually copy the example file
+cp ggts.ini.example ~/.ggtsrc
 ```

 ## Configuration

 The script supports configuration files to set default values.
 It looks for configuration files in the following locations (in order of precedence):

-1. `.timesheetrc` in the current directory
+1. `.ggtsrc` in the current directory
-2. `timesheet.ini` in the current directory
+2. `ggts.ini` in the current directory
-3. `.timesheetrc` in the user's home directory
+3. `.ggtsrc` in the user's home directory
-4. `timesheet.ini` in the user's `.config` directory
+4. `ggts.ini` in the user's `.config` directory

 Example configuration file: